astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 $$\underset{\mathbf{K/V}}{2} \cdot \underset{\text{float16}}{2} \cdot \underset{\text{sequence length}}{4096} \cdot \underset{\text{number of layers}}{96} \cdot \underset{\text{embedding dimension}}{12,288} = \underset{\text{bytes}}{19,327,352,832}.$$

 So $18$ GB or $22.5\%$ of A100 memory space is required for KV cache of just one sequence sample.
-Given that [the majoriy of the GPU memory would be taken by model parameters](https://kipp.ly/transformer-param-count/), we can conclude that even without enlarging our batch size we may quickly run out of memory.
+Given that [the majority of the GPU memory would be taken by model parameters](https://kipp.ly/transformer-param-count/), we can conclude that even without enlarging our batch size we may quickly run out of memory.

 ### Multi-/Grouped-query attention